Social life, alcohol and other activities during chemotherapy

 • You can take some anti sickness tablets before you go out for a meal if you think you’ll need them.

-• Drinking a little alcohol probably won't affect most types of chemotherapy – but check with your doctor first.
+• Drinking a little alcohol won't affect most types of chemotherapy – but check with your healthcare team first.

 Alcohol and chemotherapy

 Some chemotherapy drugs cause a change in taste.
 So food and drink may not taste as they did before.
-This can mean that people who used to enjoy alcohol do not enjoy having a drink while on treatment anyway.
-This will go back to normal once the treatment has finished.
+This can mean that people who used to enjoy alcohol do not enjoy having a drink during treatment.
+This usually goes back to normal once the treatment has finished.

-Some people also develop a sore mouth while having chemotherapy and you may find that alcohol stings, particularly spirits.
+Some people also develop a sore mouth while having chemotherapy.
+So you may find that alcohol stings, particularly spirits.
+If you are feeling sick during chemotherapy, you might find that alcohol makes this worse.

 Generally, having the odd glass of wine or beer is not going to affect you while on chemotherapy.
 Just check with your doctor first to make sure it is all right.

-Your doctor might advise you and your family to have the seasonal flu vaccine.
-It is important to have the flu jab before the virus starts to circulate in the population.
+Your doctor might advise you to have the seasonal flu and COVID vaccines.
+You usually have these before the viruses starts to circulate in the population.
 This is most likely to happen during the winter months.

 Holidays

 Many people like to plan a holiday for the end of their treatment.
 It’s something to mark the end of your chemotherapy and something to look forward to.
-Hopefully it will allow you to rest and begin to get back to normal.
+This will allow you to rest and begin to get back to normal.

 Waiting a few weeks might help you adjust back to normal home life.
 You can then go off on holiday without worrying about how you will cope when you get home.